Close button

 Will requiring attendees to provide travel information be a barrier to event registration?

-From the organizer's point of view, the effort to generate information for CO2 calculations is minimal.
+From the organiser's point of view, the effort to generate information for CO2 calculations is minimal.
 A good analysis is often done with 1-2 questions in the event registration.

 Since the pandemic, the number of physical events has increased dramatically.
 On the other hand, almost every company has learned to hold events online.
 What do you recommend when it comes to choosing an event format from a sustainability perspective?